Glossary

 Hasura

 An open-source engine that connects to databases and microservices, providing real-time GraphQL APIs for faster and efficient data access.
+Used as a DipDup integration to expose indexed data.

 head

 The latest block on the blockchain.
 In DipDup terminology, this term applies to Datasources.
+When "index level" is used, it refers to the latest block that has been fully processed and committed to the database.

 hook

 A user-defined function that is executed at specific points in the lifecycle of a DipDup project.
 Unlike handlers, hooks are not tied to specific indexes and can be called from anywhere in the code.
+Hooks are useful for tasks like startup, shutdown, or custom maintenance routines.

 index